 - Cultivating New Voices among Scholars of Color (CNV), National Council of Teachers of English (2020 – 2022)

 - Texas New Scholars Fellowship, Department of Teaching & Curriculum, The University of Texas at Austin (2016 – 2019)

-Lakeya Omogun is an Assistant Professor of Language, Literacy, and Culture in the area of Teaching, Learning & Curriculum.
-Raised between her Nigerian and African American cultures, Omogun's hybrid identity is reflected in her work that focuses on Black African immigrant youth.
-Specifically, her research explores the role of language, literacy, including digital literacies, in Black African immigrant youth identity constructions and negotiations across school, community, and digital spaces.
-She pays particular attention to the intersection of racialization and socialization processes that influence the identities that Black African immigrant youth construct through their respective languages and literacies.
-Her work has most recently been published in the Journal of Literacy Research, Teachers College Record, and The Journal of Research in Childhood Education.
-It has also been supported by The National Council of Teachers of English Research Foundation's Cultivating New Voices among Scholars of Color (CNV) program.
+I am an Assistant Professor of Language, Literacy, and Culture in the area of Teaching, Learning & Curriculum.
+Raised between my Nigerian and Black American cultures, my hybrid identity is reflected in my work that focuses on Black African immigrant youth.
+Specifically, my research explores the role of language, literacy, including digital literacies, in Black African immigrant youth identity constructions and negotiations across school, community, and digital spaces.
+I pay particular attention to the intersection of racialization and socialization processes that influence Black African immigrant youth identities.

 Ph.D.
 The University of Texas at Austin (Language & Literacy Studies)